1973–74 San Diego Conquistadors season: Draft and preseason signings

 The Conquistadors drafted Bird Averitt, who signed with the San Antonio Spurs, and Bo Lamar and Tim Bassett, both of whom signed with and played for the Conquistadors.
-In the undergraduate draft the Conquistadors drafted UCLA's star center Bill Walton, who opted to stay in school.
-On September 26, 1973 Wilt Chamberlain was signed to a 3-year, $1.8 million contract as the team's player-coach, but litigation with the Los Angeles Lakers kept Chamberlain off the court.
-Travis "Machine Gun" Grant was signed in the pre-season.
+In the undergraduate draft, the Conquistadors drafted UCLA's star center Bill Walton, who opted to stay in school.
+On September 26, 1973, legendary Hall of Fame center Wilt Chamberlain was signed to a 3-year, $1.8 million contract to initially as the team's player-coach, but litigation with the Los Angeles Lakers kept Chamberlain off the court, only working as the team's head coach that season.
+Travis "Machine Gun" Grant of the Lakers was also signed in the preseason.